Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Fixed-horizon max-entropy RL

-\item for all $n,m\in\NN$ such that $n>m$, it holds that $T_{n,m}(\pi_{*,n})=\pi_{*,m}$. \end{enumerate} \end{prop} The above Proposition \ref{prop: extending horizon converges to standard optimal policy} is intuitive: item (i) shows that one can learn the standard discounted entropy-regularized RL objective by incrementally extending the agent's horizon; item (ii) goes the other way and shows that the optimal policy for large horizon is built of smaller horizons policies in a consistent manner.
+The above Proposition \ref{prop: extending horizon converges to standard optimal policy} is intuitive when $\nu$ has full support so that the unique optimal policy is the uniformly optimal policy: item (i) shows that one can learn the standard discounted entropy-regularized RL objective by incrementally extending the agent's horizon; item (ii) goes the other way and shows that the uniformly optimal policy for large horizon is built of shorter horizons uniformly optimal policies in a consistent manner.